-Human Participant Involvement in Student-designed Invention, Prototype, Computer Application & Engineering/Design Projects
+Human Participant Involvement in Student-designed Invention, Prototype, Computer Application, Engineering/ Design Consumer Projects & Product Testing

-Student-designed invention, prototype, computer application and engineering/design projects that involve testing of the invention by any human participant require attention to the potential risks to the individual(s) testing or trying out the invention/prototype.
+Student-designed invention, prototype, computer application, engineering/design projects and product testing that involve testing of the invention or consumer product by any human participant require attention to the potential risks to the individual(s) testing or trying out the invention/prototype.

-- IRB review and pre-approval is necessary when the student-designed invention, prototype, application, etc. is tested by human participants other than the student researcher(s) or Adult Sponsor/QS/DS when the testing requires an adult tester.
-This includes surveys conducted regarding potential use, review of the product and/or opinions regarding the project/product. - Human participants testing of an invention, prototype or project that involves a medical diagnosis or intervention (as defined by the FDA or Medical Practices Act) must be supervised by a Qualified Scientist. - 3.
-A Risk Assessment Form 3 is recommended for all student-designed inventions or prototypes.
+- IRB review and pre-approval is required when the student-designed invention, prototype, application, etc. is tested by human participants other than the student researcher(s) or single adult guardian/adult sponsor/QS/DS when the testing requires an adult tester.
+This includes surveys conducted regarding potential use, review of the invention or consumer product and/or opinions regarding the project/product. - 2.
+Human participants testing of an invention, prototype or project that involves a medical diagnosis or intervention (as defined by the FDA or Medical Practices Act) must adhere to Rule 6 of the Human Participant Rules regarding prohibition of medical procedures and be supervised by a health care professional with appropriate credentials and specialization in the area of medical diagnosis or intervention being studied. - A Risk Assessment Form 3 is required for all projects that involve human participant testing of any project involving student- designed inventions, prototypes or consumer products.